japaneeosaka-cloud/Product-Control-Bot/README.md

-Okay, here is a consolidated English text describing your portfolio bot for a customer, integrating the technical details from your current README and the functional description we developed previously.

----

 ## 📄 Portfolio Bot Project Overview

 This is an **asynchronous Telegram Portfolio Management Bot** built using the modern Python stack.
 It is designed to efficiently showcase projects, categorize them, and manage content submission from users, with clear administrative oversight.
 The core functionality is divided into secure **Admin** features for moderation and robust **Public** access for viewing and submitting projects.